GiGurra/flycd/README.md

 ### Storage and State

 FlyCD is currently mostly stateless - it doesn't keep any persistent storage.
-Instead it uses fly.ioapp environment variables to store configuration and app repo hashes to later determine if a re-deploy is required or not.
+Instead it uses fly.io app environment variables to store configuration and app repo hashes to later determine if a re-deploy is required or not.
 You can override this using `flycd deploy <path> --force`.